-Some borrowers just can't make extra payments.
-But it's important to note that most mortgages will allow additional payments at any time.
+It may not be possible for you to pay more every month or even every year.
+But it's important to note that most mortgages allow you to make additional payments at any time.
 You can take advantage of this provision to pay extra on your mortgage principal any time you come into extra money.
-If, for example, you were to receive a surprise windfall four years into your mortgage, investing a few thousand dollars into your home's principal can significantly shorten the repayment duration of your loan and save a huge amount on interest over the life of the loan.
-For most loans, even a small amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.
+For example: several years after moving into your home, you receive a very large tax refund,a large inheritance, or a non-taxable cash gift; , paying a few thousand dollars into your mortgage principal will significantly shorten the duration of your loan and save a huge amount on mortgage interest over the life of the loan.
+Unless the loan is quite large, even a few thousand dollars applied early can produce huge benefits over the life of the loan.

 Do you have a question regarding a mortgage program?